ibm-cloud-docs/ContinuousDelivery/limitations_plans.md

 {: tip}

 ### How are users counted for instances of {{site.data.keyword.contdelivery_short}} in resource groups?

+The specific activities that are used to automatically count users, and the method for counting those users might change over time.
+However, the process for counting users will continue to comply with the terms of {{site.data.keyword.contdelivery_short}} plans.
+You can also manually add users to the list of authorized users, at any time.
+{: important}

 Authorized users are counted and managed for each service instance by using the list of authorized users for billing and Lite plan limits. {{site.data.keyword.contdelivery_short}} service users are automatically added to this list when they complete any of the following activities: